-- Excluding transitions required to tie to existing and steeper cross slopes (0.025 maximum) required to eliminate hydroplaning, the I-85 normal crown cross slope shall be 0.02.
-The I-85 crown point shall be located such that the two inside lanes in each direction of travel slope towards the median and the remaining lanes slope towards the outside. - Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design and construct at-grade intersections with the lane configurations noted in the Congestion Management Recommendations that will be provided by the Department.
-At all intersections impacted by the Design-Build Team's design and / or construction, excluding resurfacing, the Design-Build Team shall design and construct turn lanes that adhere to the greater of the following: - All turn lane lengths shall adhere to the NCDOT minimum turn lane lengths as defined in the NCDOT Roadway Design Manual (Reference Section 9-1, Figure 4). - All lengths for the turn lanes required by the aforementioned Congestion Management Recommendations shall adhere to the NCDOT Recommended Treatment for Turn Lanes.
-These lengths shall be determined by adding the storage length defined in the aforementioned Congestion Management Report and Addendum; the minimum deceleration length, as defined in the NCDOT Roadway Design Manual (Reference Section 9-1, Figure F-4A); and the approach / departure taper. - Right turn lanes / tapers shall be provided in accordance with the NCDOT Right Turn Lane Warrants, as defined in the Roadway Design Manual (Reference Section 9-1, Figure F-4C). - For all intersection / interchange design modifications, the Design-Build Team shall provide a traffic analysis that adheres to the January 1, 2012 Congestion Management Capacity Analysis Guidelines for the Department's review and acceptance. - At all intersections with restricted movements impacted by the Design-Build Team's design and / or construction methods, excluding resurfacing, the Design-Build Team shall provide 5" keyed-in concrete monolithic channelization islands. - I-85 is a full control of access facility.
-The Design-Build Team shall bring to the Design-Build Unit's attention any deviations from the proposed control of access shown on the I-3802 Public Meeting Map provided by the Department.
+- All turn lane lengths shall adhere to the NCDOT minimum turn lane lengths as defined in the NCDOT Roadway Design Manual (Reference Section 9-1, Figure 4). - All lengths for the turn lanes required by the aforementioned Congestion Management Recommendations shall adhere to the NCDOT Recommended Treatment for Turn Lanes.
+These lengths shall be determined by adding the storage length defined in the aforementioned Congestion Management Report; the minimum deceleration length, as defined in the NCDOT Roadway Design Manual (Reference Section 9-1, Figure F-4A); and the approach / departure taper. - Right turn lanes / tapers shall be provided in accordance with the NCDOT Right Turn Lane Warrants, as defined in the Roadway Design Manual (Reference Section 9-1, Figure F-4C). - > NOTE Deleted bullet on NC 191 / Pine Lane intersection - NOTE Relocated bullet on the southbound median U-Turn bulb-out at the NC 191 / existing Ramp D / existing Loop D intersection. - For all intersection / interchange design modifications, the Design-Build Team shall provide a traffic analysis that adheres to the July 1, 2015 Congestion Management Capacity Analysis Guidelines for the Department's review and acceptance. - At all intersections with restricted movements impacted by the Design-Build Team's design and / or construction methods, excluding resurfacing, the Design-Build Team shall provide 5" keyed-in concrete monolithic channelization islands. - I-26 is a full control of access facility.
+The Design-Build Team shall bring to the Design-Build Unit's attention any deviations from the proposed control of access shown on the I-5504 Public Meeting Map G2 Update provided by the Department.
 The proposed right of way and / or control of access limits may deviate in proximity to cultural, historic, or otherwise protected landmarks, including cemeteries, to eliminate / minimize impacts.
 Prior to negotiating right of way, easement and / or control of access with property owners, the Design-Build Team shall delineate the proposed acquisitions on the Right of Way Plans developed by the Design-Build Team for the Department's review and acceptance.